 Motion, Hearing, and Order.
-An attorney who intends to represent two or more persons in the same criminal matter with potential conflicts of interest must (i) conform to the provisions of Fed.
+An attorney who intends to represent two or more $\left( \mathbf{c} \right)$ persons in the same criminal matter with potential conflicts of interest must (i) conform to the provisions of Fed.
 R. Crim.
 P. 44(c), and (ii) file with the court a motion and proposed order permitting joint representation.
 The attorney must certify to the court that, after careful investigation of potential conflicts of interest, it is clear that no actual conflict exists or is foreseeable.
 The attorney also must file with any motion for such an order a written certification by each person to be represented, giving informed consent to such joint representation and waiving the right to separate representation and, when applicable, waiving the attorney/client privilege.
 A response to the motion must be filed by the government within 10 days.
 At the subsequent hearing, each defendant, target, or potential government witness subject to or affected by joint representation must be in attendance.
 The court will deny joint representation where a conflict exists, even if consented to by a defendant, target, or potential government witness, if such representation would be contrary to the interest of justice in the case.
 The government, upon becoming aware of a potential conflict of interest in the representation of a criminal defendant, must promptly notify defendant's counsel of the potential conflict.
 If defendant's counsel does not respond and, if necessary, resolve the conflict after such notification, the government must file a motion to inform the court.

-DUCrimR 57-3 REASSIGNING A POST-CONVICTION VIOLATION CASE
+DUCrimR 57-3 TRANSFER OR ASSOCIATION OF CRIMINAL CASES REASSIGNING A POST-CONVICTION VIOLATION CASE

-(a) Motion to Reassign.

-When a defendant has both post-conviction violations and other pending criminal charges, a party may file a motion to reassign the lower-numbered case to the judge in the highest-numbered case with pending criminal charges.
+- (a) Transfer of Cases Involving the Same Defendant. - (a) Motion to Transfer.
+Reassign. - (1) When a defendant has both post-conviction violations and other pending criminal charges pending in 2 or more separate cases, a party may file a motion to transfer: - (A) the higher-numbered case to the judge assigned to the lowestnumbered case, if none of the cases involve an allegation of violating conditions of supervised release or probation; or reassign the lower-numbered case to the judge assigned toin the higherhighestnumbered case, if violations of supervised release or conditions of probation allegations are with pending against a defendant.criminal charges.